Optimal Rates for Spectral Algorithms with Least-Squares Regression over Hilbert Spaces: Acknowledgment

 \section{Acknowledgment}

+This manuscript version is made available under the CC-BY-NC-ND 4.0 license.
 JL and VC's work was supported in part by Office of Naval Research (ONR) under grant agreement number N62909-17-1-2111, in part by Hasler Foundation Switzerland under grant agreement number 16066, and in part by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement number 725594).

 {